bkownacki1/CS3398-Kree-F2019/README.txt

     - Researched Javascript, HTML, node.js, and the Google Maps API.
 Got and distributed API key and added features to the front end's map to get acclimated to the Maps API.

   David:
+    - Researched Javascript, HTML, node.js, and the Google Maps API.
+Added JS code to validate the user input and collect the data.

   Jesse:
 _______________________________